nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 *{More to be added}*

-**Use case: View a tutor**
+**Use case: View an individual person**

 **MSS**

-1. User requests to list tutors
-2. AddressBook shows a list of tutors
-3. User requests to view a specific tutor in the list
+1. User requests to view a specific tutor/student in the list according to person ID
-4. AddressBook shows the specific tutor's details
+2. AddressBook shows the person's details and the classes assigned to the person

     Use case ends.

 **Extensions**

-* 3a.
-The given index is invalid.
+* 2a.
+The given index is in the wrong format.

-    * 3a1.
-AddressBook shows an error message.
+    * 2a1.
+AddressBook shows an error message and show the proper usage of the command.

       Use case resumes at step 2.

+* 2b.
+The given index cannot be found in the address book.
+    * 2a1.
+AddressBook shows a message stating no person found.

+      Use case resumes at step 1.

 ### Non-Functional Requirements